Radical Acceptance: An Underrated Source of Wellbeing and Growth

 If we want to build a loving relationship or feel closer to someone, we risk rejection.
 Yet, we can’t enjoy the rewards of tenderness and safety without taking on some risk.

 Connection starts with offering our presence.
 We can offer our presence in small ways — with a smile, or a safe greeting like, “How are you?”
 We can offer it in bigger ways like “What are you doing for lunch?”
 Or, “I realized today, how much I enjoy being with you.”

 But the thought that someone might scorn our need, our loneliness, or our love is terrifying.

 We hesitate to open up because we fear being vulnerable.

 Here we look at some of our biggest vulnerability … Come Read the Rest

 Imagine you’ve just finished a job interview.
 You really want this job.
-But, as you leave the room, the emotional storm begins.
+But, as you leave the room, the rush of self-doubt begins.
 You start thinking of all the reasons why you won’t get chosen.